AndyP01/ads-over-mqtt/README.md

 ***listener 8883*** configures the broker to listen on port 8883.

-***'require_certificate true'*** means a client must have a valid Tls certificate to be able to connect to the broker.
+***'require_certificate true'*** means a client must have a valid TLS certificate to be able to connect to the broker.

 ***'use_identity_as_username'*** means the CommonName (CN) proprty of the client certificate is used as a user name within Mosquitto.